 Cost: ~ 1000 USD

 Let’s get something straight from the get-go: this model has landed in the runner-up spot because it is an in-ear model and thus only suitable for jet cockpits.
 Otherwise, it would have been sitting at number one.
 Having cleared that, this is an excellent piece of tech with a broad base of happy customers who can’t stop raving about it.

 The ProFlight Series 2 offers pilots the benefits of Bose’s unmatched ANR technologies in a lightweight – but durable – in-ear housing.
-Moreover, the durability and robustness of this headset are affirmed by a 5-year warranty and FAA TSO certification.
+Moreover, a 5-year warranty affirms the durability and robustness of this headset and FAA TSO certification.

 As its name suggests, the ProFlight Series 2 is the successor to the Series 1 and features many improvements.

-In particular, the cord construction is thinner and lighter so that it will not tug at the user’s head when looking around.
+In particular, the cord construction is thinner and lighter to not tug at the user’s head when looking around.
 Weighing in at only 4.5 oz (128 grams) and featuring many new design features, it is a wonder how Bose has managed to fit so many features into such a compact and lightweight housing while retaining durability.